PatriciaGN/CV/README.md

 * Before doing this, the thought of going on a stage seemed really scary, but I learnt to overcome my fears, speak in public and keep people entertained.

-## Skills - What can I bring to your team?
+## Skills - What can I bring to your team? :bulb:

 ### Team worker and good communicator
 I love meeting new people, getting to know their stories and creating meaningful relationships.
 I also enjoy creating a safe and comfortable space for the people around me, where communication and emotional intelligence are the key to achieving an environment where everyone feels respected, valued and appreciated.
 I am also happy to act as a mediator if the situation arises and enjoy mentoring or leading where appropriate.
 For example, during the course, there were times in which we were paired with people that was far behind in the exercises.
 I always tried to take the time to help and revise the contents, finding better ways of explaining the concepts, which aided with my own learning.